What to do if your car shuts off while driving.

 Oil lubricates your engine.
 If you see this light make sure to stop immediately to add more oil and check for leaks.
 If the car runs out of oil to the point that it is no longer lubricated and seizes, you will need a new engine.

 It is important to know what could go wrong with your car and how to diagnose the problems in order to avoid being stranded.
 But knowing is only half the battle.
 The other half is being prepared.
 Always bring jumper cables, spare fuses, water, and an emergency toolkit in order to fix these common issues.
-The best way to avoid being surprised by your car dying suddenly is perform regular maintenance and to pay attention to the little things as they go wrong before they can escalate to a major issue.
+The best way to avoid being surprised by your car dying suddenly is to perform regular maintenance and to pay attention to the little things as they go wrong before they can escalate to a major issue.

 If you’d rather just sell your car instead of trying to repair it, you contact us at SellMax.
 We buy cars in any condition running or not.
-Fill out our online contact form or give us a call for instant cash offer on your car.
+Fill out our online contact form or give us a call for an instant cash offer on your car.